ChoiJiOne/2024/README.md

-# Runner2D
+# Runner
-- `Runner2D` is a project for developing a Runner 2D game based on my engine.
+- `Runner` is a project for developing a simple runner game based on my engine.

 ## Support Platform
 - Windows 10/11 Home/Pro